ROHIT-UDUTHA/ChefGPT/README.md

-# � ChefGPT - Your Personal AI Sous-Chef
+# � ChefGPT - Your Personal AI Chef

 Ever stared at a fridge full of ingredients with no idea what to make?
 ChefGPT is here to help!
 This little app is like having a personal chef in your pocket.
 It uses AI to whip up custom recipes based on your tastes, dietary needs, and whatever you've got on hand.